 The community have been consulted about the issues that are important to them.
-The consultation that has taken place has built on detailed consultation that was undertaken in the production of the Lesbury Parish Plan in 2009.
+This has built on detailed consultation undertaken in the production of the Lesbury Parish Plan in 2009.
 Many of the issues identified then are still of importance to people who live in the Parish now.
-Some of the key issues identified were to protect and promote the special landscapes around the settlements of Lesbury, Hipsburn and Bilton and, in particular, in parts of the Neighbourhood Area that are within, or adjacent to the Northumberland Coast Area of Outstanding Natural Beauty.
+Some of the key issues identified were to protect and promote the special landscapes around the settlements of Lesbury, Hipsburn and Bilton especially parts of the Neighbourhood Area that are within, or adjacent to the Northumberland Coast Area of Outstanding Natural Beauty.